hackclub/blot/docs/assembly/ASSEMBLY.md

 ![Screenshot 2024-07-10 at 5.08.35 PM.png](./assets/Screenshot%202024-07-10%20at%205.08.35 PM.png)

-Note that you must keep this tab active or the communication speed (and your machine) will slow down.
+Note that you must keep this tab active, or the communication speed (and your machine) will slow down.
 If you want to do something else on the computer just move the tab to a new window.

 Watch Blot turn the code into a real thing.

 ![Screenshot 2024-07-11 at 2.01.34 PM.png](./assets/Screenshot%202024-07-11%20at%202.01.34 PM.png)

-For best results I like to use a whiteboard ([which I bought for $10 at Target](https://www.amazon.com/Brand-Frameless-Magnetic-Dry-Erase-Board/dp/B0845T7JLC?source=ps-sl-shoppingads-lpcontext&ref_=fplfs&smid=ATVPDKIKX0DER&th=1)) with magnets to provide a flat surface and hold down paper.
+For best results, I like to use a whiteboard ([which I bought for $10 at Target](https://www.amazon.com/Brand-Frameless-Magnetic-Dry-Erase-Board/dp/B0845T7JLC?source=ps-sl-shoppingads-lpcontext&ref_=fplfs&smid=ATVPDKIKX0DER&th=1)) with magnets to provide a flat surface and hold down paper.

 ![PXL_20240711_150846841.jpg](./assets/PXL_20240711_150846841.jpg)